OpenNTF/JavascriptAggregator/README.md

 ###UPGRADING###

 ####1.2.0####
-1.2 is a major upgrade.
+This is a major upgrade.
 [Read what it brings](../wiki/What's-new-in-Version-1.2).

 We've created a new bundle, `jaggr-core`, to house all non-osgi specific code.
 This is now where the vast majority of jaggr code is located.
 Bundle